2,000 Years of Speyer in 20 Seconds

 Speyer and the English Crown

-- Matilda of England, wife of “our” Henry V, moved to England after Henry V deaths, where she became the first queen of England.
-She became grand-mother of Richard I of England (Richard the Lionheart)
+- Matilda of England, daughter of Henry I of England, wife of “our” Henry V, moved to England after Henry V deaths, and became the mother of Henry II of England.
+She was also the grand-mother of Richard I of England (Richard the Lionheart)

 Cathedral – West Side